-Site Layout: The new 4-story building will be centered on the site, with surface parking and landscaping along the perimeter and one level of underground parking beneath the building and surface parking lot.
-Two driveways will provide direct access onto Pastoria Avenue with a possible location for artwork in between.
+Two driveways will provide direct access onto Pastoria Ave. with a possible location for artwork in between.
+The project complies with requirements for setbacks and distance between buildings.
 The following Guidelines were considered in analysis of the site design:

-Industrial Design Guidelines (Site Design) Comments A1.
-New development shall enhance the character of its surrounding area through quality architecture, and landscaping and appropriate site arrangement.
-The proposed project will enhance the site and surroundings with the introduction of high-quality architecture, substantial landscaping and public art.
+Industrial Design Guidelines (Site Design) Comments character of its surrounding area through quality architecture, and landscaping and The proposed project will enhance the site and surroundings with the introduction of high-quality architecture, substantial landscaping and public art.

 A2.
 New development in an area with an established character shall be compatible with its surrounding development in intensity, design, setback, building form, scale, material, color and landscaping unless there are specific planning goals to change the character of an area.
 The proposed project is consistent with the character of other sites in the area that have been redeveloped with buildings that achieve a higher FAR.
 Redevelopment with Class A buildings in Peery Park is consistent with City policy.
 B1.
 Site components such as structures, parking, driveways, and out-door functions shall be arranged and located to emphasize the aesthetically pleasant components of the site such as existing mature trees and views, or superior architectural features, and disguise its less attractive scenes such as service facilities, outside storage and equipment areas, and trash enclosures through placement and design of structure and landscaping.
-The proposed building is located toward the center of the site and along with the new landscaping will significantly enhance the current streetscape of Pastoria Avenue.
+The proposed building will be located towards the front of the site and the parking structure, tucked towards the back of the site, will be minimally visible from the street.
+The new landscaping will also enhance streetscape of Pastoria Ave.
 The proposed trash enclosure is located towards the back of the site.

 Architecture: The proposed Class A building uses high quality architecture constructed of glass and steel.
 The building form consists of a central elongated oval flanked by curved areas with terraced roof decks on each level.
 The building is angled on the property in order to showcase the terraced roof and to better align the main building entry towards the street frontage.
-In addition, the building is positioned in a way that follows the curve of the drive aisle to allow for adequate circulation onto the ramp of the underground parking garage.
 The architecture generally has a strong horizontal orientation through the lines of blue-colored clear and spandrel glass.
 A roof screen is incorporated into the architecture of the building, using similar materials and forms.
-Visibility of parking is minimized by including one level of parking beneath the building.
-Similar buildings were constructed at 580 N. Mary Avenue (five-stories in height with green-colored glass and a separate 1.5-story parking structure) and 370 N. Pastoria (three-stories with green-colored glass).
-The following Industrial Design Guidelines were considered in the analysis of the project architecture: